Sayan-Maity/Travel-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+To run this project in your local directory, you can follow this below commands:

+### `cd .\travel-react\`

+This command takes you into the main folder where this project is kept.\

 ### `npm start`